Overview

 - paid release time for training

 ECEs do not need to apply for this funding themselves.
-Payments are provided to approved programs who must transfer it to their ECEs.
-This includes when an ECE has paid for approved professional development training themselves.
+Payments are provided to approved programs, whose operators must transfer it to their ECEs, including in cases where an ECE has paid for approved professional development training themselves.

 Funding guide